Welcome to SCC's Promise Scholarship!

 - Be a resident of California or AB540 eligible.

-- Complete and submit a FAFSA or California Dream Act application by the priority deadline: TBD.
-Students who fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline (TBD) will receive priority to receive the Promise Scholarship.
+- Complete and submit a FAFSA or California Dream Act application by the priority deadline: March 2nd.
+Students who fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline will receive priority to receive the Promise Scholarship.
 All Promise Scholarships will be awarded on a first-come, first-served basis until funds are depleted.

 AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE STUDENT REQUIREMENTS AT THE END OF THE SEMESTER TO RECEIVE YOUR SCC PROMISE SCHOLARSHIP: